hawkinsw/CS5138/syllabus.md

 then you are adequately prepared to succeed in this course!

 ## Course Format
+(_Note_: Material in this section applies only after January 24th.)

 This is a blended course.
 Some of the students will be here in person and others will be attending remotely.
 There will likely be some technical difficulties as we get the mix correct, but I know that everything will work out.

 Assessment of your performance will be done through quizzes, assignments and tests.
 You will benefit from attending the lectures.
 See Participation below for additional information about the attendance policy.